Sample Letter To Worthing Council

 'The improvement to the Lane proposed by the appellants closely follows the line which the highway authority have revealed to them.
 Leaving aside any question of whether Titnore Lane has an open aspect, it does have a pleasant rural character which derives very largely from its winding nature and the trees and hedges which crowd closely along either side.
 Their loss, and replacement by an engineered alignment, would be damaging to the rural character of the area, and would have a wider impact in that what is now a sudden change from the spreading urban fabric of Worthing to a quite intense rural ambience would be diminished.
 My assessor advises me that, in his view, the loss of woodland along the lane would lead to the removal of specimen oaks of considerable lichenological interest, and that the improvements would be visually and environmentally damaging.
 (S7.18) I accept his advise'.

 P).
-As the revised West Durrington Development Application has now removed the Titnore lane widening etc, the Highway's Agency must be required to remove the now illegal 'A' designation of the Lane and reinstate the C37 designation.
+As the revised West Durrington Development Application has now removed the Titnore lane widening etc, the Highway's Agency must now be required to remove the incorrect 'A' designation of the Lane and reinstate the C37 designation.